kerrickwoyshner/Totally-90s-Trivia/README.md

 <img src="assets/images/Title.PNG" width="500" height="500">

-And make sure to answer the questions before time runs out - you have 30 seconds for each of the 10 questions.
+And make sure to answer the questions before time runs out - you have 30 seconds for each question (there are 10 questions total).
 Good luck!

 <img src="assets/images/Question1.PNG" width="500" height="500">